stackforge/openstack-sdk-php/README.md

-# HPCloud-PHP
+# OpenStack PHP-Client

-This package provides PHP OpenStack bindings for the HP Cloud.
+This package provides PHP OpenStack bindings.

 You can use this library to:

-* Authenticate your application to the HP Cloud.
+* Authenticate your application to OpenStack.
 * Interact with Object Storage (aka Swift).

 Coming soon:

 * Intect with the Compute (Nova) manager.
-* Interact with other HP Cloud services
+* Interact with other OpenStack services

 ## Requirements

 * PHP 5.3
-* An active HPCloud account with the desired services.
+* An active OpenStack account with the desired services.

 ### Suggestions